iiroki/event-calendar-fullstack/README.md

 This app has the frontend built with React + Redux and runs Node.js + Express in the backend.
 Data is stored into a MySQL-database.

+### TODO
+- Date picker
+- Color picker
+- Events as a list with filter function

 ### Features

 All users: